 - Scalable network capacity, such as adding additional cabinets on demand without much logistics

 - Meeting your specific compliance criteria needs, particularly with data-sensitive industries such as healthcare and financial firms

-- Reliance on data center provider to manage the entire colocated infrastructure all the way up to the application layer
+- Reliance on the data center provider to manage the entire colocated infrastructure up to the application layer

 Capacity & Scalability

 You should ask yourself “What are my current network, power and space demands?
 Will this remain consistent, or will it fluctuate?”.
 Most colocation providers have great flexibility in all of these factors.
 While flexibility is great, discussing your growth plan with your colocation provider can be very helpful.
 Moving your equipment into a data center blind to what they are capable of can limit your company’s growth.

 Providing your growth plan gives a more realistic idea of how a data center can best support your needs.
 After all, moving into a space to only move out a few months later is just a waste of time and resources.
 Knowing that the chosen data center has both the capacity and scalability will only help you in the long run.

 Location, location, location… you all heard it before.
 Where your data center resides is a crucial factor when shopping for a colocation provider.
 While remote amenities like remote hands and KVM are nice, staying close to the data center has its own benefits.
 Factors like latency and uptime are typically better the closer you are to the facility.

 Although, if your facility is in an area prone to natural disasters, it might be best to find another location.
 Sure, the structure itself can withstand a hurricane but let’s say the power goes out with your office in proximity of the data center.
 Now that your office and servers are down, operations seized, and the clock ticking, you now start to worry about the financial hit you’re going to take.
 When you choose a provider that is on a different power grid, you mitigate the risk of having your servers go down.